TanglingTreats/TanglingTreats/README.md

 <p>I'm a software engineer and I like creating tools.</p>

 <ul>
-<li>🌱 I’m currently creating my [portfolio and blogging platform](https://github.com/TanglingTreats/next-blog) with ReactJS and NextJS.</li>
+<li>🌱 I’m currently creating my <a href="https://github.com/TanglingTreats/next-blog">portfolio and blogging platform</a> with ReactJS and NextJS.</li>
-<li>🔭 I’m also creating a [tool](https://github.com/TanglingTreats/api-tester) for fun to stress test and analyse API request loads using Go.</li>
+<li>🔭 I’m also creating a <a href="https://github.com/TanglingTreats/api-tester">tool</a> for fun to stress test and analyse API request loads using Go.</li>
 </ul>

 <br>